thusharabandara/frozen-lake-environment/README.md

-# Frozen Lake Environment
+# Frozen Lake Environment :cold_face:

 This repository contains the code and data for the frozen lake experiment, which is conducted as part of the course: CO 541 Artificial Intelligence at the Department of Computer Engineering, University of Peradeniya, Sri Lanka.

 ## Background

-The objective of this experiment was to investigate the performance of different reinforcement learning algorithms on the Frozen Lake environment, which is a popular benchmark environment in the field of reinforcement learning.
+The objective of this experiment is to investigate the performance of different reinforcement learning algorithms on the Frozen Lake environment, which is a popular benchmark environment in the field of reinforcement learning.
 The Frozen Lake environment is a grid-world game in which an agent moves from one grid cell to another, while trying to avoid falling into holes and reach the goal cell.
 The agent receives a reward of +1 for reaching the goal cell and a reward of 0 for all other actions.

 ## Methodology